SebangsaHQ/exploration-service-worker/2.0.offline-first/README.md

 # 2.0 Service Worker - Offline First
-Meaning of offline, please follow [this link](https://www.html5rocks.com/en/tutorials/offline/whats-offline/).
-Two main reason why you have to use offline first :
+To get a better understanding of "offline", please follow [this link](https://www.html5rocks.com/en/tutorials/offline/whats-offline/).
+There are two main reason why you should build your applications offline first:
-* **avability** : a web app still worked and can be access by users event without internet connection.
+* **availability** : a web app still works and can be accessed by users even without an internet connection.
-* **peformance** : because web content available offline, this mean quicker to retreive and present content to users because no need to make network request.
+* **peformance** : because web content is available offline, there is no need to make a network request and content is presented to users more quickly.

 ## Run
 We are using `http-server` and `Google Chrome` to test this code.

 **Online**

-First open in browser using localhost, and let service worker instaling.
+First open in browser using localhost, and let service worker install.

 ![online page](https://pbs.twimg.com/media/DLYZv35WsAAxFeI.jpg)

 **Offline**

-Google Chrome developer tools has afeature to simulate if dead network happen.
-Open developer tools -> network -> and check offline.
+Google Chrome developer tools has a feature to simulate a dead network.
+Open developer tools -> network -> and check the setting labeled "Offline".
 Refresh the page.

 ![offline page](https://pbs.twimg.com/media/DLYZx-3UIAALHy1.jpg)